About Old English Wordhord

 The Wordhord aims to be accessible to all with support for Dynamic Type, Reduced Motion and VoiceOver.
-Human-written alt text is available on images that accompany every new word.

 The hoarder of words, Hana Videen, is the author of The Wordhord: Daily Life in Old English.
 She has a PhD in English from King’s College London and has posted an Old English word every day since 2013.